deckarep/blade/README.md

 As you can see, Blade has now executed a single command on each remote host.
 This execution happened in a serial fashion where only a single host was executed at a time.

-Let's modify the `hostname.blade.toml` to execute an additional command per host and save that change.
+Let's modify the `hostname.blade.yaml` to execute an additional command per host and save that change.

 ```yaml
 hosts: ["blade-dev", "blade-prod"]